PecanProject/betydbdoc-dataentry/adding_metadata_sql.md

 ## SQL

+SQL should be used only when the data manipulation to be done either can't be done using the web interface or where doing so would be exceedingly tedious.
+For example, some of the steps below can't be done in either the web interface, and the BETYdb-YABA API is not always available.

-SQL can also be used for bulk uploads.
-However, SQL should primarily be used in the following cases:
+SQL should primarily be used in the following cases:

-1. correcting systemic data errors involving large numbers of rows
+* correcting systemic data errors involving large numbers of rows
-2. assigning non-point geometries to sites [this might be possible in YABA, I don't know]
+* assigning non-point geometries to sites
-3. associating experiments with sites and treatments
+* associating experiments with sites and treatments
-4. associating sites with cultivars
+* associating sites with cultivars

 ### Metadata Entry Workflow for BETYdb